ganprad/jupyter_notebooks/README.md

+# Notebook collection:
-# A collection of notebooks based on projects I have worked on.
+A collection of notebooks based on projects I have worked on.